 All sessions are confidential which means whatever we talk about remains between us.
 Any notes or personal information I hold is kept securely locked away, and only I have access to these records.

 The only time I may have to break confidence would be if I become aware that you may be a threat to yourself or to those around you, but I would discuss this with you beforehand.

-It is a requirement for UKCP registration that all trainee counsellors and psychotherapists have regular supervision.
-As a psychotherapeutic counsellor in training, I will need to audio tape our sessions.
-This will help me prepare my work for supervision.
-During supervision, I may talk about our work together but the focus will be on my work rather than what you bring to sessions.
+I am supported in my work by regular supervision sessions with my supervisor.
+During these sessions, I may talk about our work together but the focus will be on my approach to what you bring.
 My supervisor will not have access to any personal information about you.